amerkay/water-doser/README.md

 From current position, finds closest plant, and automatically calculates how much water to dose it in milliseconds.

-Calculation is based on spread and height parameters from OpenFarm.
+Calculation is based on spread and height parameters from OpenFarm along with plant age.
 Parameters can be modified from configuration, see [manifest](manifest.json).

 Uses SimpleCache, based on built in Pickle to cache API calls.